 How can I let my participants communicate with me during the webinar?

-There are three main methods of managing and enabling webinar interactions.
+There are four main methods of managing and enabling webinar interactions.

 Webinar modes